tnichols217/notes/college/Extra Questions.md

 3. How do you hope to use your multidisciplinary scientific education to contribute to resolving one of the challenges our world is facing?
 (300 words)

 ## 🟨

+# 🟨 CMC

+1. Why do you want to attend Claremont McKenna College?
+(250 words)

+2. One of the hallmarks of a CMC education is the first-year humanities program that all students take in their first year at the College.
+The program has two components: the Freshman Humanities Seminar (FHS) and the Freshman Writing Seminar (FWS).
+While each FHS and FWS seminar has a distinctive approach in terms of texts and topics, their pairing gives first-year students a shared academic experience in small, writing-intensive courses that foster critical thinking about a wide range of important issues.
+FHS introduces first-year students to some of the crucial questions that human beings face with relation to society and the world.
+Individual sections are taught by faculty from a range of departments.
+Past and current topics include:

+1. Democracy and Leadership
+2. Women in Science
+3. Unconventional Thinking

+FWS, taught by faculty from the literature department, develops students’ abilities in written and oral communication at the college level.
+Past and current topics include:

+1. Art of the Personal Essay
+2. Race, Gender, and Hollywood Film
+3. Post-Apocalyptic Humanity

+For the purpose of this essay prompt, pick one FHS or FWS seminar to study at CMC.
+What part of your personal experience—or your desire to know more about an area outside of your experience—best explains your seminar choice?